mikesusz/mikesusz.dev/src/content/blog/who-did-this.md

 So now we need trusted sources to filter through all this.
 Perhaps you have a friend who knows about a certain topic.
 Or you luck yourself into finding a linkblogger who shares your tastes and you can follow their direction to content written on the topics that interest you.

 The problem is, those people don't scale.
 And their tastes and interests can diverge from yours, making the pairing become less tenable.
-You can't ask [Jason Kottke](https://kottke.org/) to suddenly get really into Himalayan sweaters or arm32 processors (honestly I tried searching for topics that Kottke _hasn't_ written about and I ... really can't find many)
+You can't ask [Jason Kottke](https://kottke.org/) to suddenly get really into Himalayan sweaters or arm32 processors (honestly I tried finding topics that Kottke _hasn't_ written about and I ... really can't find many)

 <!-- no not like that (you don't get to choose your arbiter) -->

 ## Rise of the machines

-The solution to tailoring the discovery and aggregation of content to every individual, is to have that individual enter their preferences into a machine.
-You have been doing this since you started using search engines, they've just gotten better at remembering you and what you like.
+The solution to tailoring the discovery and aggregation of content to every individual, is to have that individual enter their preferences into a machine.[^AltaVista] You have been doing this since you started using search engines, they've just gotten better at remembering you and what you like.

 (this is good and bad)